GothenburgBitFactory/tw.org/content/support/faq/faq.timew.005.md

 Is this kind of scenario possible?

-With Taskwarrior I can start several tasks at once, but timewarrior is only tracking one of them (despite they have different labels) as per timew summary.
+With Taskwarrior I can start several tasks at once, but Timewarrior is only tracking one of them (despite they have different labels) as per timew summary.

 I understand that multitasking in ideal circumstances is a thing that should not be done, but it is also a reality of life we have to cope with this and it would be good to be able to record time for overlapping tasks.
+{{< /question >}}
+{{< answer >}}

-A: Timewarrior does not support overlapping time, which includes the notion of several tasks started at once, this is why Timewarrior stops tracking the previous interval, and tracks a new one, when a task is started.
+Timewarrior does not support overlapping time, which includes the notion of several tasks started at once, this is why Timewarrior stops tracking the previous interval, and tracks a new one, when a task is started.

 There is a difference between starting a task, and working on a task.
 Timewarrior only cares about the latter.
+{{< /answer >}}